Print

 Description

-Thai Son-in-Law Eggs is a simple recipe that uses hard-boiled eggs, deep-fried until the skin is golden brown, then served with a perfectly balanced dressing made from tamarind juice, fish sauce, and palm sugar.
-This recipe is best paired with fried shallots as a garnish for that slightly crispy taste to tie all the flavor profiles together in one bite.
+Thai son-in-law eggs (Kai Look Keuy) is a simple recipe that uses hard-boiled eggs, deep-fried until the skin is golden brown, then served with a perfectly balanced dressing made from tamarind juice, fish sauce, and palm sugar.

 Ingredients